Chaplain’s Blog – Reader Training and the Future of Reader Ministry.

 Are we the dinosaurs of the church?

 With ageing congregations there are fewer folk to train of any age let alone those in the first half of life.
 Worship leader courses enable people to take services and give talks.
 (The latter often being very close to a sermon!)
 The training model, in order to comply with C of E church assessors must beat the criteria of a common awards which is why it formed an alliance with the SWMTC.
-The knock-on has been an Exeter-centric approach and a very long heavy training burden which, according to my insight sources, have seen a considerable dropout rate.
+The knock-on has been an Exeter-centric approach and a very long heavy training burden which, have seen a not-insignificant dropout rate.

 I was 36 when I began training as a reader; I was a deputy head teacher and father of two young children.
 There was no way on earth I could have trained on the current course given that burden, so I do wonder whether current training is fit for purpose.
 If we are to call ourselves readers and licenced lay ministers, those who teach, preach and encourage everyday faith do we really need a common award certificate or would a slimmer local course with a Bishop’s certificate of some sort suffice?